esridc/e2e-testing-workshop/4-page-objects/README.md

 ## Create a `pages` folder

 Part of the goal is to separate the "test logic" from the "page logic" so we will create a `tests/pages` folder to hold our page objects, and `touch` a new file to create it.
-You could also created the file in your editor.
+You could also create the file in your editor.

 ```
 $ mkdir tests/pages